flaneurette/Health-Library/Documents/Electronics/WiFi/README.md

 # Wi-Fi Risks and mitigation strategies

-> For just about 8-10 euros you can buy a pretty good ethernet cable, that can mitigate any possible WiFi risks.
+> For just about 8-10 euros you can buy a pretty good ethernet cable, that can mitigate any possible WiFi risk.
 Personally, I am not willing to wait before the science settles, and I take precautionary action.

 ## 1. Potential health risks